vphantom/vof/SPECIFICATION.md

 VOF specifies high-level data types and API design concepts, which can be encoded as:

-* **JSON:** Human-readable formats, easy to use by third parties
+* **JSON:** Human-readable formats, easy to use by third parties, although pretty verbose
-* **CBOR:** Compact data representations, while relying on proven encoders
+* **CBOR:** Compact data representations, while relying on a proven low-level format
-* **VOF Binary:** Most compact data representation, efficient encoding, but "yet another serialization format"
+* **VOF Binary:** Most compact data representation, efficient encoding but "yet another serialization format"

 Encoders are encouraged to use Gzip or Zstd compression for VOF messages exceeding 100-200 bytes.
 Decoders can always know unambiguously the format of VOF data by inspecting the first few bytes: